 Unfortunately, workers comp cases are denied in Iowa every day.
+A denial is tough on you and your family, and when you’re unfamiliar with work comp laws and suffering a major injury, it only gets worse.
 Whether you were denied because of a technical error or denied in bad faith, an Iowa workers compensation lawyer can help you gain access to the benefits that are rightfully yours.

 To be eligible to collect workers compensation benefits in Iowa, you must meet certain criteria.
 Primarily, you have to have been injured while on the clock and performing your job responsibilities.
 If you were off the clock or not performing your job duties, your employer or the workers comp insurer may object to you collecting benefits.

 Certain classifications of workers do not qualify for work comp benefits in Iowa.
 These include firefighters and police officers, who can collect work injury benefits under a pension fund, and exchange laborers in the agricultural industry.

 If you’re not sure whether you’re covered, speak with your employer as soon as possible about the benefits you may be eligible for.
 While most workplaces are required to have information about workers compensation insurance in the workplace, certain employers are exempt from this.
 Your employer can clarify this issue so you know what to do next.

 Getting the benefits you need takes the stress out of your recovery so you can focus on your health and your family’s comfort.
 Luckily, Iowa offers a variety of work comp benefits to protect you and your family from financial suffering during this difficult time.